David-Igou/openshift-config-examples/README.md

-# I try my best to make these pretty but most I work out in fast paced engagements and forget about.
+I try my best to make these pretty, but some of these could use some TLC and polish.

+These are examples of Openshift configuration examples, notes and some playbooks to make life easier.